tchandler48/c2z/README.md

 *****************************

-03/23/2022
+04/7/2022
 c2z is being modified and has some support for the 3270 support using tput/tget. the c2z_fs.c is the module that supports this code.
-It is a work in progress.
+It now can produce screen based I/O under "C".
+The documentation manual is being updated with the new "C" functions.
+		fsdefine
+		fsfield
+		fsdisplay
+		fsread
+		fsaid

-c2z is a parser written in "C" that parses "C" source code into "base-register free" z390.mlc
+c2z is a parser written in "C" and it parses "C" source code into "base-register free" z390.mlc

 The z390.mlc then can be compiled/executed by the z390 emulator found at www.z390.org

-c2z runs under Linux.
+c2z runs under Linux and/or MinGW under Windows.
 Below is the command line to compile.

 Linux   (gcc)

     gcc -fno-stack-protector -falign-functions=16 -falign-jumps -falign-labels -falign-loops -o c2z c2z.c

+Windows  (minGW)

+    gcc -o c2z c2z.c

 c2z is release under GPL 2.0